ASGouthami/github-report1/CURRENT MIRROR.md

 ID = (1/2) * μn * Cox * (W/L) * (VGS - Vth)^2 * (1 + λ * VDS)

-For a 1:1 current mirror, we have the relationship:
+For a 1:1 current mirror, we have the relationship as:

 Iref = Ix